drvinceknight/Nashpy/docs/discussion/replicator-dynamics.rst

 .. image:: /_static/learning/evolutionary_dynamics/steady_state_example/main.svg

-Evolutionary stable strategies (ESS) remain stable subject to small evolutionary change.
+Evolutionary stable strategies (ESS) stay stable subject to small evolutionary change.
 This means that the strategy cannot be invaded by any of the other strategies in the population.
 Every ESS is an asymptotically stable steady state of the replicator dynamic, but the converse does not necessarily hold.